raxitchauhan/go-pismo-challenge/README.md

 What it does:

-- Builds images for api and migration image that can be later used to deploy & run
+- Build images for api and migration image that can later be used to deploy on a server (ECS/k8s pod).

 ### `make test`